-When the Transparency function control opens, no transparency is set.
+In the Transparency function control pane, no transparency is set.
 You can add control points across the color gradient to specify how transparent the colors will be.

 - Double-click near the middle of the red section of the gradient, about halfway to the bottom.